 And you can put your sourdough starter to good use with my no-knead sourdough bread recipe.
 This is an excellent sourdough bread to start with since it has a shorter fermentation than traditional sourdough bread.
 The shorter fermentation time creates a milder flavor, which is especially welcome to pallets new to sourdough bread.
 It’ll bring a smile to many picky eaters!

-No kneads breads are a lot easier to make, especially if you’ve been working in the kitchen making other recipes during the day.
+No knead breads are a lot easier to make, especially if you’ve been working in the kitchen making other recipes during the day.
 With this recipe, fresh sourdough bread is just a few hours away.

 How can I Prepare for Emergencies?